miguelgrinberg/Flask-SocketIO/docs/index.rst

 Requirements
 ------------

-Flask-SocketIO is compatible with both Python 2.7 and Python 3.3+.
-The asynchronous services that this package relies on can be selected among three
+Flask-SocketIO is compatible with Python 3.6+.
+The asynchronous services that this package relies on can be selected among three choices:
-choices:

 - `eventlet <http://eventlet.net/>`_ is the best performant option, with support for long-polling and WebSocket transports.